-4.71 The Water Framework Directive requires member states, among other things, to prevent deterioration of aquatic ecosystems and protect, enhance and restore water bodies to 'good' status.
-It applies to all surface waters and groundwater (underground rock).
+4.66 The Water Framework Directive requires member states, among other things, to prevent deterioration of aquatic ecosystems and protect, enhance and restore water bodies to 'good' status.
+It applies to all surface waters and underground water storage.
 The Humber River Basin Management Plan provides a holistic framework to protect and enhance the benefits of the water environment to people, the economy and wildlife.
 It sets out the actions needed to tackle problems that are affecting water quality.